bbepis/XUnity.AutoTranslator/README.md

 The group(s) `(?<stat>[\w]+)(?<num_i>[\+\-]{1}[0-9]+)?` matches the text inside the `[]`.
 As you can see there are two groups.
 The first is requried and represents the text.
 The second is optional and represents the plus-/minus sign and number that comes after.

 The group `(?<after>[\s\S]+)` matches whatever comes after.
 Because of this, it will attempt to translate that text like any other, and that may flow directly back into this splitter regex.

+#### Regex Post Processing
+Using the configuration option `RegexPostProcessing`, it is also possible to apply post processing the to the groups of a regex.
+For `sr:` regexes they are only applied to groups where the identifier name ends in `_i`.

 ### UI Font Resizing
 It is also possible to manually control the font size of text components.
 This is useful when the translated text uses more space than the untranslated text.